gopheracademy/gopheracademy-web/content/advent-2017/property-based-testing.md

 * `_, ok := q.Engine().(Log10er)` - if the associated execution engine cannot perform `Log10`, it will return an error.
 Again, more upfront information we'd need to know from what was generated.
 * `if err := typeclassCheck(a.Dtype(), floatTypes)` - because the `tensor` package is fairly generic, there would be data types of which `Log10` wouldn't make sense - `string` for example.
 In this case, we'd get rid of any generated `*Dense` tensors that aren't float types.
 * `ret, err := Log10(a)` - actually perform the `Log10` operation
-* `err, retEarly := qcErrCheck(t, "Log10", a, nil, we, err); retEarly` - check that if the operation errors as expected, or created no errors.
+* `err, ok := qcErrCheck(t, "Log10", a, nil, we, err); ok` - check that if the operation errors as expected, or created no errors.
 If there were errors, and it's safe to return early (i.e. an error was indeed expected), the function will return early.
 * `ten := identityVal(10, a.Dtype())` - create a value that is a representation of `10`, in the `Dtype` provided
 * `Pow(ten, ret, UseUnsafe())` - perform `10 ^ ret`
-* `if !qcEqCheck(t, a.Dtype(), willFailEq, correct.Data(), ret.Data())` - check that the result is the same.
+* `if !qcEqCheck(t, a.Dtype(), willFailEq, cd, rd)` - check that the result is the same.

 It should be noted that the code contains some bad practices - `willFailEq` will always be `True` in the code above.
 But in the checking code (`qcEqCheck`), if the data type is actually a float type (`float32`, `float64` etc), the `willFailEq` will be ignored, and a float [approximate-equality check](http://floating-point-gui.de/errors/comparison/) will be used instead.
 Floats are treated differently - because floats are used a lot more in machine learning, and there is a greater imperative that they be tested more thoroughly.